 What makes these sheets so stretchy?
 They’re not cotton.
 Instead, they’re made with 10% Spandex and 90% Bamboo-derived Viscose (which is like a rayon).
 It gives them a delicate feel as they will easily tear or pile, yet they are strong.

 The sheets are easy to put on. thick stretchy elastic on the inside of the fitted sheet is rubberized, letting it grip onto the mattress and leaving little room for the sheets to move around.

 Purple Bed Sheets: Care

-If you’d like, you can wash the sheets before your first use but it’s not necessary.
-They are made to be stain resistant but they’re not stain proof.
-Just be sure to follow the instructions to machine wash in cold water and DO NOT PUT IN THE DRYER.
-If you dry these in the dryer you’ll ruin them.
-Instead Hang to dry or tumble dry NO HEAT.
-For this reason you may want a backup set.
+If you’d like, you can wash the sheets before your first use, but it’s unnecessary.
+They are made to be stain resistant, but they’re not stain-proof.
+Just follow the instructions to machine wash in cold water, and DO NOT PUT IN THE DRYER.
+If you dry these in the dryer, you’ll ruin them.
+Instead, hang to dry or tumble dry NO HEAT.
+For this reason, you may want a backup set.

 Cons of Purple Sheets

 If there was anything we didn’t like about purple bed sheets it’s that some may find them overly stretchy.
-They can ball up towards the base of your bed or you can get wrapped up in them.
+They can ball up towards the base of your bed, or you can get wrapped up in them.
 Some people will love the feeling of being hugged by their sheets.
-Others may want to try something like jersey knit sheets instead.
-These are sometimes called t shirt knit.
-They’re stretchy, but less so.
+Others may want to try something like jersey-knit sheets instead.
+These are sometimes called t-shirt knit.
+They’re stretchy but less so.
 They’re also a little thicker.
 And although they’re priced lower, they won’t have the moisture wicking of the Purple sheets.
 You know how well tshirts hold up at the gym?
-If you sweat at night you’re going to want to spring for the Purple sheets.
+If you sweat at night, you’ll want to spring for the Purple sheets.